-The tool made me realise that there were so many areas of our agency’s impact that I hadn’t considered, from having an official code of ethics to proper financial transparency with the team, to supplier screening and a breastfeeding policy.
+The tool made me realise that there were so many areas of our agency’s impact that I hadn’t considered.
+From having an official code of ethics to proper financial transparency with the team, to supplier screening and a breastfeeding policy.
 And it wasn’t enough to make hollow promises.
-In order to get above the minimum threshold of 80 points, policies need to be in place and rolled out across the business.
-As someone who recoils at the idea of more paperwork and processes, there were times I wanted to pack it in and set fire to V5 of our environment policy in protest.
+In order to get above the minimum threshold (80 points), policies needed to be in practice across the business.
+As someone who recoils at the idea of more paperwork and processes, there were times I wanted to pack it in and set fire to V_FINAL_FINAL_FINAL of our Environment Policy in protest.

 The way the wind is blowing

 The nature of agencies is that we operate on behalf of our clients’ businesses.
-While in most instances our clients have a far-greater impact than our own operations, we don’t exist in a bubble.
-We have offices that exist within communities, we hire people with personal lives and career aspirations, we buy electricity to keep the lights on, we purchase water and food to keep our team functioning, and ideas, our output, help our clients to grow.
+While in most instances they have a far-greater impact than our own operations, we don’t exist in a bubble.
+As a creative agency, we have offices within communities, we hire people with personal lives and career aspirations, we buy electricity to keep the lights on, we purchase water and food to keep our team functioning, and ideas, our currency, help our clients to grow.

 With the rise of the brilliant Purpose Disruptors, along with XR’s nudge, there’s a groundswell of concerned creative folk wanting to challenge briefs and encourage our clients to be more purposeful, to back causes, to stand for something.
 So, it’s never been more important to get our houses in order, if not for fear of the pot calling the kettle black.